CHERIoT-Platform/cheriot-rtos/docs/Allocator.md

 Compartments may hold more than one allocation capability.
 The design embodies the principle of intentionality: you must explicitly specify the quota against which an allocation counts when performing that allocation.
+The standard C/C++ interfaces do not respect this principle and so are implemented as wrappers (see below).

 When inspecting the linker audit report for a firmware image, you will see an entry like this for each allocator capability: